JuliaDiffinDiffs/DiffinDiffs.jl/README.md

 > **Note:**
 >
-> The development of this package is still in an early stage.
+> The development of this package is not fully complete.
-> Not all features are production-ready.
+> New features and improvements are being added over time.

 ## Applicable Environment

-The baseline DID setup this package focuses on is the same as the one considered by [Sun and Abraham (2020)](https://doi.org/10.1016/j.jeconom.2020.09.006):
+The baseline empirical environment this package focuses on is the same as the one considered by [Sun and Abraham (2020)](https://doi.org/10.1016/j.jeconom.2020.09.006):

-* The treatment state is binary, irreversible and sharp.
+* Treatment states are binary, irreversible and sharp.
-* Units are treated in *different* periods (possibly never treated) in a staggered fashion.
+* Units may receive treatment in different periods in a staggered fashion.
-* Treatment effects may evolve over time following possibly different paths across treated groups.
+* Treatment effects may evolve over time following possibly heterogenous paths across treated groups.

 The parameters of interest include: